 ‘Little General’ marshals the troops

 After the dramatic buyout of the club and Daniel Anderson’s arrival as coach, Jones and journeyman recruit Kevin Campion were made co-captains for the 2001 season.
-It proved an ideal combination, with Jones the quiet talisman and enforcer Campion leading the Warriors to their first finals series.
+It proved an ideal combination, with Jones the unassuming talisman and enforcer Campion leading the Warriors to their first finals series.

-Curiously, hardman hooker Monty Betham, barely 24 years of age with just 47 NRL appearances to his name when the 2002 season started, took over as skipper the following season.
+Surprisingly, hardman hooker Monty Betham, barely 24 years of age with just 47 NRL appearances to his name when the 2002 season started, took over as skipper the following season.
 But a knee injury just two games into the year wrecked Betham’s campaign and Jones captained the Warriors to a historic minor premiership and grand final appearance.

 Betham was back on deck and back as captain in 2003, guiding the Warriors to the preliminary final, while he was again at the helm during the club’s disastrous ’04 season, in which he was restricted to 13 games.
 Awen Guttenbeil was Anderson’s first-choice replacement as Betham endured an early-season layoff.